alexbehrens/project-accountability/README.md

 # Project Accountability 2025 🎯

-A modern, AI-powered accountability tracker that helps you stay on top of your 2025 goals through daily video check-ins and intelligent progress analysis.
+A local OSS, AI-powered accountability tracker that helps you stay on top of your 2025 goals through daily video check-ins and intelligent progress analysis.

 ![Project Screenshot](/public/screenshot.png)